CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/preview-features.png)

 > **Note:** If you get a sign-in error, then click on the **Sign out and sign with a different account** link and log in with your ODL user's Azure credentials.
 On the next page, leave the details to default and proceed.
 You should be logged in to the Azure DevOps organization.

 1. In the **Preview features** pop-up, ensure to set the toggle button to **off** for **New Boards Hubs** **(1)** and close the preview features by clicking on **X** **(2)**.

    ![](media/new-boards-hubs1.png)

-1. In your browser open GitHub Marketplace by navigating to the below URL:
+1. In your browser, open GitHub Marketplace by navigating to the below URL:

     ```
     https://github.com/marketplace/azure-boards